 You can find these screens on laptops, too, making for an interesting choice if you want stunning visuals on the go.
-Here, we selected some of the best OLED laptops with outstanding visuals now on the market.
+Here, we selected some of the best OLED laptops with outstanding displays now on the market.
 The tops the list because of its display of bright, bold colors, but it’s not the only great option.
 If display quality is indeed important, one of these laptops should be ideal.

 Why you should buy this: It’s the best laptop you can buy, and the OLED display just makes it even better.

 Who’s it for: Anyone who’s looking for a premium mainstream laptop and wants the absolute best.

 Why we picked the Dell XPS 13:

 The Dell XPS 13 is the best laptop you can buy.
 It’s incredibly well built, with quality materials like aluminum in the lid and bottom chassis and incredibly comfortable carbon or glass fiber making up the keyboard deck.
 Its transition to a 16:10 display made it even more productivity-friendly, and the tiny bezels mean it’s still one of the most portable 13-inch laptops around.
 Toss in 11th-gen Intel Core processors from the i3 to the i7, up to 32GB of RAM, and up to 2TB of PCIe solid-state drive (SSD) storage and you have a recipe for greatness.